 Poffertjes are a little pancake, almost.
 They are puffier and fluffier and sit in a pile coated with powdered sugar.
 They are a yeast-based type of pancake but made with buckwheat.
 They are usually served with butter and powdered sugar but you can add strawberries and whipped cream or syrup if you like.
 A decadent treat to be nibbled on when walking through one of the markets in Amsterdam.

 At my Dutch friends’ house when I was a kid they had chocolate on toast for breakfast, can you imagine it?
 This was unheard of in Canada but oh what a treat.
 Hagelslag is basically chocolate sprinkles on hot toast or in a sandwich.
-What a treat chocolate for breakfast its enough to make you run to Amsterdam or at least a Dutch store near you.
+What treats chocolate for breakfast is enough to make you run to Amsterdam or at least a Dutch store near you.
 Apparently, hagelslag also comes in an anise flavour or fruit flavoured – personally I feel you need to stick with the familiar chocolate.